Anthony Stokes: Arsenal

-Born in Dublin, County Dublin, Stokes broke into the Arsenal reserve team at 15 years old.
+Born in Dublin, Stokes broke into the Arsenal reserve team at 15 years old.
 He made his first-team debut as a substitute in a League Cup tie against Sunderland on 25 October 2005, coming on for Arturo Lupoli in the 88th minute of a 3–0 win.
 He trained with Sunderland with a view to a loan move in July 2006, but Sunderland manager Niall Quinn decided against it due to Sunderland's large squad depth and lack of a reserve team.

-Falkirk
+Falkirk (loan)

 Arsenal agreed a loan deal with Falkirk that saw Stokes play for the Scottish Premier League (SPL) side until the end of 2006.
 Stokes scored his first goal for Falkirk in a 1–0 victory at Inverness Caledonian Thistle on 19 September 2006 in the Scottish League Cup.
 He followed that up on 21 October with two more goals against Inverness.
 On 28 October, he scored his first competitive hat-trick during Falkirk's 5–1 victory over Dundee United.
 Stokes then scored another hat-trick in the following match against Dunfermline Athletic, which meant that he had scored nine goals in just four games.
-Having become the first player to score hat-tricks in successive SPL games, Stokes then hit a third in what proved to be his last game for Falkirk, a 3–1 home victory over Inverness on 30 December.
+Having become the first player to score hat-tricks in successive SPL games, Stokes then hit a third in what proved to be his last game for Falkirk, a 3–1 home victory over Inverness CT on 30 December.

-On 7 November, Stokes scored an equaliser for Falkirk in extra time in a League Cup match against Celtic, Falkirk going through 5–4 on penalties.
+On 7 November, Stokes scored an equaliser for Falkirk in extra time in a League Cup match against Celtic; Falkirk advanced 5–4 on penalties.
 His continuing good form saw him named Young Player of the Month for October and November.
 By the end of his loan spell, Stokes had scored 16 goals in 18 league and cup appearances.